Red60sapphire/BuckledPepper-Grabber/README.md

 # BuckledPepper Grabber v2.3

 ![](https://raw.githubusercontent.com/KSCHdsc/BlackCap-Assets/main/nowFUD.png)
-##### BuckledPepper Codes is fully undetectable, the only detections are the fault of pyinstaller we recommend to use Cx_Freeze to compile it
+##### BuckledPepper Codes are fully undetectable, the only detections are the fault of pyinstaller we recommend to use Cx_Freeze to compile it

 ##### [:gem: Premium](https://discord.gg/n3YTbgqtR8)